The 1 Rule Of Love: Master Solution To Relationship Challenges

 #4.
 I was selfish.
 I was always in quest of my interests, always thinking of myself and what I’d achieve.
 I didn’t think of how I could move my lovers forward and help them achieve their own dreams.

 Most people don’t involve their lovers in their plans.
 They are mostly focused on achieving great things alone.

 #5.
 I was inflexible.
 I had difficulties resolving conflicts because it was hard for me to say ‘I’m sorry,’ especially when I felt I wasn’t wrong.
 But, does that make me right?
 Has it helped me in any way?
 If my lover isn’t happy, do I have the slightest chance of being happy?

 Yet, I’d wait for them to apologize first and resolve issues with me.
 Sometimes we could have unresolved issues for two or three days, leaving both of us frustrated.
 Even when they would want to make-up, I still would not make it easy.

 #6.
 I was careless.
 I didn’t pay keen attention to what was important to my lovers.
 I didn’t listen to their complaints and their deep heart desires.
 I treated them the way I wanted to be treated.
 But, they weren’t me; we didn’t share the same likes, they didn’t even want some things I desired.

 #7.
 I was unappreciative.
-For many years, I took business mindset into my relationships.
+For many years, I took a business mindset into my relationships.
 I believed in results, and no excuse whatsoever was acceptable for not getting the right results.

 Whenever my lovers tried things, even when their intention was to help me, as long as they didn’t get results, I wouldn’t appreciate them.
-And I’d bluntly tell them, ‘I don’t take excuses, but results.’
+And I’d bluntly tell them, ‘I don’t take excuses, only results.’
 This left many of them helplessly frustrated.